Multi-dimensional third-order time-implicit scheme for conservation laws: Numerical tests

-The time step is chosen in order to approximate accurately the slow material wave.
+is the dynamical pressure.
+The background density and pressure are set to $\rho_{0}=1$ and $p_{0}=\frac{\rho_{0}u_{\theta,max}^2}{\gamma M^2}$, where $M$ is the maximum Mach number.
+We take $\gamma=\frac{5}{3}$. \\ The time step is chosen in order to approximate accurately the slow material wave.
 In Table~\ref{tab:gresho2} and \ref{tab:greshoMach}, we compare the $L^1$ and $L^{\infty}$ errors of the numerical density at final time $t=1$ for $M=1$ and at final time $t=0.1$ for $M=10^{-1}$ and $M=10^{-2}$ with respect to the initial state.
-Again, the scheme reaches the expected order of accuracy.
-To further validate the quality of the solution, we compute the ratio between the total kinetic energy at time $t=0.1$ and at time $t=0$, which should be preserved since the Gresho vortex is stationary.
-The results in table~\ref{tab:kinEnergyC2} show that the loss in terms of kinetic energy is very small and it is independent of the Mach number on a given grid.
-For a fixed Mach number, the improvement in the loss of kinetic energy is compatible with the third order accuracy of the scheme.
+Again, the scheme reaches the expected order of accuracy. \revTre{$C_{a/s}$ takes values between 2.411 and 2.431 for $M=1$, between 2.026 and 5.524 for $M=10^{-1}$ and between 2.478 and 5.352 for $M=10^{-2}$.
+We notice that in the latter case, the scheme would choose larger time steps, but issues with the convergence of the Newton method force a smaller time step, leading to effective $C_{a/s}$ similar to the $M=10^{-1}$ test.} To further validate the quality of the solution, we compute the ratio between the total kinetic energy at time $t=0.1$ and at time $t=0$, which should be preserved since the Gresho vortex is stationary.
+In Table~\ref{tab:kinEnergyC2100} and Table~\ref{tab:kinEnergyC2200} the results show that the loss in terms of kinetic energy is very small and it is independent of the Mach number. \revDue{We have also studied the number of iterations and the corresponding residual errors of the Newton method at each time step for Mach $M=10^{-1}$ and $M=10^{-2}$.
+Except for the first time step for $M=10^{-1}$, in two iterations we reach a residual of $10^{-8}$.}